Skip to contents

 #> 14 starships 0 0 0 0 NA

-# Grouped dataframe summary
+# Grouped data frame summary

 starwars %>% group_by(gender) %>% inspect_na()